Blow-up for the pointwise NLS in dimension two: absence of critical power: Setting and main results

-In the result previously recalled, nothing is said about the possibility of extending the local solution to arbitrarily large time (this is guaranteed, indeed, by \cite[Theorem 1.3]{CCT} only for the \emph{defocusing} case, i.e. $\beta<0$).
+In the results previously recalled, nothing is said about the possibility of extending the local solution to arbitrarily large times (this is guaranteed, indeed, by \cite[Theorem 1.3]{CCT} only for the \emph{defocusing} case, i.e., $\beta<0$).
 In fact, we will show that this is not always the case: however small the nonlinearity power $\sigma$ is, there always exist initial data for which the solution cannot be extended beyond a certain finite time.
 Let us first give a basic definition:

-\begin{defi}[Blow-up solutions] \mbox{} \\ A solution $\psi_t$ to Problem \eqref{eq:NLSEweak} is said to {\em blow up in finite time} and is called a {\em blow-up solution}, if there exists $T_* > 0$ such that \end{defi}
+\begin{defi}[Blow-up solutions] \mbox{} \\ A solution $\psi_t$ to problem \eqref{eq:NLSEweak} is said to {\em blow up in finite time} and is called a {\em blow-up solution}, if there exists $T_* > 0$ such that \end{defi}

-\begin{rem}[Blow-up of the regular part] \mbox{} \\ Note that a pointwise blow-up of the charge $ q(t) $ at $ T_{*} $ implies the explosion at the same time of the $ H^1 $ norm of the regular part $ \phi_{\lambda,T_{*}} $, due to the energy conservation \eqref{eq:energy}. \end{rem}
+\begin{rem}[Blow-up of the regular part] \mbox{} \\ Note that a pointwise blow-up of the charge $ q(t) $ at $ T_{*} $ implies the explosion at the same time of the $ H^1 $ norm of the regular part $ \phi_{\lambda,t} $, due to the energy conservation \eqref{eq:energy}.
+On the other hand, since also the mass is preserved, whenever $ q(t) $ blows up at $ T_{*} $, the $L^2$ norm of the regular part has to blow up as well. \end{rem}

-According to Proposition 1.1 in \cite{CCT}, a {\em blow-up alternative} holds, namely a solution to \eqref{eq:NLSEweak} cannot be extended to a global one if and only if it blows up in finite time.
+Also, recall that, according to \cite[Proposition 1.1]{CCT}, a {\em blow-up alternative} holds, namely a solution to \eqref{eq:NLSEweak} cannot be extended to a global one if and only if it blows up in finite time.

 The main result of the present paper is the following:

 \begin{teo}[Sufficient condition for blow-up] \mbox{} \\ Let $\sigma \geq 1/2$ and let the initial datum